Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

 ## Compiling the source files on COMP1B2.ima

 ####
-    On Windows, in D:\PCE\data\pce-trek.inc :
+    On Windows, edit the configuration include file D:\PCE\data\pce-trek.inc to use the following
+    floppy configuration:
     floppy1: BOOT2F2.ima
     floppy2: TREK2A.ima
     floppy3: TREK2B.ima
     floppy4: COMP1B2.ima   (h=2 !)

-    In PCE directory:
+    On Windows, in PCE directory:
     run-trek

     In p-System:
     x
     Execute what file? i=COMP1B2:COMP1B2.TEXT
     Compiling...
+    (This should complete without any errors.
+    If you hear a beep, that's bad news!)

     h  (Halt p-System)
     close PCE window